devgourram/filer/doc/index.rst

 Installation
 ------------

-Installation 5 step process:
+Installation 6 step process:

 1. Download IadFilerTechBundle using composer
+2. Enable translation
-2. Enable the Bundle
+3. Enable the Bundle
-3. Create your Picture class or Document
+4. Create your Picture class or Document
-4. Configure the IadFilerTechBundle
+5. Configure the IadFilerTechBundle
-5. Update your database schema
+6. Update your database schema

 Step 1: Download IadFilerTechBundle using composer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~